 right onto a ridgeline trail fork at mile 1.1 from the Bench Road.

-Still climbing higher on Ireland.
+Still climbing higher on Lazuli.
 That's Little Baldy

 on the left, Mount Timpanogos on the right.

-As we turn across the ridge to the Crank trail, we
+As we turn across the ridge to the Gopher Snake (Crank) trail, we

 look back southwest.
 That's West Mountain, with Utah Lake split around the